-- 5-15mg in 10 mL NS infiltrated into the area of extravasation as soon as possible; may be effective up to 12 hours post extravasation of vasoconstrictor
+- 5-15mg in 10 mL NS infiltrated into the area of extravasation as soon as possible.
+Treatment may be beneficial up to 12 hours post extravasation injury.

 - administer initial dose into interstitial catheter prior to removal to direct phentolamine into area of infiltration

 - anticipate need for increased sympathomimetic therapy and/or volume therapy

 300mg/500mLdextrose 5%, normal saline 0.9% or Ringer's Lactate